Lwithers93/author-portfolio-page/README.md

 Features

-Homepage: A welcoming introduction to who I am and my work.
+Homepage: A welcoming introduction to they are and their work.

-Books: A detailed showcase of my published books, including descriptions, reviews, and purchase links.
+Books: A detailed showcase of the author's published books, including descriptions, reviews, and purchase links.

 Contact Page: A convenient way to get in touch for collaborations, speaking engagements, or inquiries.